SybelBlue/caltech-cs1-example/micropilot-pre-post-test/extra files/rspec-cheatsheet.md

 - `be_truthy` / `be_falsy` - check if a value is truthy/falsy through duck typing
 - `be_empty` - check if a collection (or string) has no elements
 - `raise_error` - check if a certain error is raised
+- `recieve` - check if an object received a method call

 ```ruby
 expect(4).to eq(4)